Civil/Construction

 Instruction includes understanding the fundamental concepts in freehand sketching and instrument drawing needed for communication in the construction industry.
 Orthographic projection, pictorials and perspective drawing techniques will be introduced.
 A variety of drawings will be studied in order to become familiar with information contained on them and how they are interpreted.
 CERTIFICATE/AAS ELECTIVE CREDIT ONLY.
 One hour lecture, two hours laboratory per week.

-Provides application of Newton’s First and Third Laws of motion in the force analysis of statically determinate structures such as pinned connections, trusses, beams, frames, and cables.
+The course provides application of Newton's First and Third Laws of motion in the force analysis of statically determinate structures such as pinned connections, trusses, beams, frames, and cables.
 The determination of centroids and moment of inertia is also covered.
 The course requires extensive application of geometry, trigonometry and algebra.
-The course provides fundamentals that are used in structural mechanics/strength of materials.
-Two hours lecture, two hours recitation per week.
+The course provides fundamentals that are used in strength of materials and structural analysis.

 CONS 203 ADVANCED SURVEYING